 His wife, Alice, brushed away her wavy brown hair with the back of her hand.
 “I’m glad this taffy turned out so well, Al. The pumpkins from your seeds added to the taffy make a great treat.
 We should give it a name.”

 Al popped one into his mouth “How about Chewy Louie?”

 She grinned.
 “Not bad.
 Or, Bumpkin Pumpkin?”
 She laughed when saliva dripped out as he tried to say something.

 That night they had handed out all the taffy wrapped in orange wax paper to the kids trick or treating including their only son, Adam.

 Strange things began to happen a few days later.

 Marbles became the hottest item among the children of the neighborhood and only the glass cat eyes.
-Other children felt nothing for marbles.
 The first week they played the usual games kids play with marbles, but from the second week they just kept rolling them in their fingers and scrutinizing them from every angle.
 On the thirteenth night everything changed.